 Today we’re going to share with you how to get your website ready for the holiday season, so you can mark this year down as a total success and start the next one off strong.

-1. Make Design Adjustments
+1. Make Website Design Adjustments

 Holiday shoppers are looking online for great ideas and great deals.
 They don’t want to see your regular, everyday homepage while shopping for friends and family.

-This might include things like:
+That might include things like:

 - Festive colors and font styles